Fish and Wildlife Service, Interior.

 We announce our decision and the availability of the FONSI for the final CCP for the Tishomingo NWR in accordance with National Environmental Policy Act (NEPA) (40 CFR 1506.6(b)) requirements.
 We completed a thorough analysis of impacts on the human environment, which we included in the EA that accompanied the draft CCP.

 The CCP will guide us in managing and administering the Tishomingo National Wildlife Refuge for the next 15 years.
-Alternative B, with modifications as described in Appendix I (Response to Public Comments), is selected as the management direction for the Final Plan.
+Alternative B, with modifications Start Printed Page 74076as described in Appendix I (Response to Public Comments), is selected as the management direction for the Final Plan.

 The National Wildlife Refuge System Administration Act of 1966 (16 U.S.C.
 668dd-668ee) (Refuge Administration Act), as amended by the National Wildlife Refuge System Improvement Act of 1997, requires us to develop a CCP for each national wildlife refuge.
 The purpose for developing a CCP is to provide Refuge managers with a 15-year plan for achieving refuge purposes and contributing toward the mission of the National Wildlife Refuge System, consistent with sound principles of fish and wildlife management, conservation, legal mandates, and our policies.
 In addition to outlining broad management direction on conserving wildlife and their habitats, CCPs identify wildlife-dependent recreational opportunities available to the public, including opportunities for hunting, fishing, wildlife observation and photography, and environmental education and interpretation.
 We will review and update the CCP at least every 15 years in accordance with the Refuge Administration Act.